Record-setting heat wave continues, but big change coming Wednesday

 But all hot things must come to an end, and Chicagoans should be ready for a relative cold wave over the next few days.

-After today’s high of 90 (as of 1 p.m.), things will begin to change quickly.
+After today’s high of 90, as of 1 p.m., things will begin to change quickly.

 Wednesday’s high will be a sunny 72 as winds switch from the southwest to the northeast and a cold front pushes in.

 Thursday will also be sunny with a high near 73, while Friday and Saturday should be partly sunny with highs of 68 and 64.
-Sunday will also see a high in upper 60s, before things warm up again, with a high in the upper 70s on Monday.
+Sunday will see a high in upper 60s, before things warm up again, with a high in the upper 70s on Monday.

 After a 20 percent chance of rain Tuesday night into Wednesday morning, there is no more precipitation in the forecast through Monday.